 These labels can provide an extra layer of security with encryption.
 Once a sensitive piece of content is encrypted, you’ll have one less worry!

-Still worried about a data leak?
 Time to enable Data Loss Prevention (DLP).
 DLP prevents the conscious or unconscious sharing of sensitive information.

 IT leaders know why moving to the cloud is so important, but end users aren’t always as excited about changing how they do their work, especially if they don’t know why they’re being forced to make those changes.
 And this can have a detrimental impact on Microsoft 365 adoption.